MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - `userAddress`: Account address connected to the dapp.

-- `referralCode`: (Optional) Future implementation will allow adding a refferal code to drive adoption of the JSON RPC method across the builders community.

 - `sendTo`: (Optional) Allows integration with Swap's `send to` feature.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.